Person

 Ryan Assaf, PhD, MPH

-Ryan Assaf, PhD, MPH is an Assistant Professor in the Division of Health and Society.
+Ryan Assaf, PhD, MPH is an Assistant Professor at BHHI and the Division of Health and Society, a mentored faculty member in the UCSF Action Research Center for Health at ZSFG, a member of the UCSF ARCHES New Faculty Peer Cohort 25, and a 2026 UCSF John Watson Scholar.
 He received his PhD in Epidemiology at the University of California, Los Angeles, Fielding School of Public Health where he also received his MPH and earned his BS at the University of California, Irvine.
-He recently completed his postdoctoral fellowship at the Benioff Homelessness and Housing Initiative, where his work centered on substance use, treatment, overdose, and harm reduction among people experiencing homelessness.
-Throughout his postdoctoral fellowship, Ryan presented data from the California Statewide Study of People Experiencing Homelessness at academic conferences, in scientific publications
+He recently completed his postdoctoral fellowship at the Benioff Homelessness and Housing Initiative, where his work centered